 Installing a new oil boiler can cost between €1,100 and €2,200 depending on various factors such as:

 You should hire an Oil Firing Technical Association (OFTEC) engineer to install your new oil boiler.
-Even though this is not a legal requirement, it’s recommended in order to ensure the safety and quality of the installation.
+Even though this is not a legal requirement, it is recommended in order to ensure the safety and quality of the installation.

-OFTEC engineers have completed approved training courses and must periodically take assessments to make sure they are up-to-date with the best practices.
+OFTEC engineers have completed approved training courses and must periodically take assessments to make sure they are up to date with best practices.

 Once the engineer has installed your new oil boiler, they will give you a certificate that confirms the work carried out meets industry standards.